nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 <figure>
   <class="align-left">
   <img src="/img/displacement-2.png" alt="TODO" width="300"/>
   <figcaption>Figure 2.
 An updated DAG predicting that the relationship between video game playtime and problematic displacement (time de-allocated to other important life domains) is moderated by life fit (ability to organize responsibilities to make time for gaming).
-Note that effect sized modification is indicated by the arrow-on-arrow dashed line, a slight liberty in the traditional depictions of DAGs whereby moderators would point only to the outcome variable <a href="https://doi.org/10.1097/EDE.0b013e318126c11d"> (Weinberg 2007) </a>. </figcaption>
+Note that effect size modification is indicated by the arrow-on-arrow dashed line, a slight liberty in the traditional depictions of DAGs whereby moderators would point only to the outcome variable <a href="https://doi.org/10.1097/EDE.0b013e318126c11d"> (Weinberg 2007) </a>. </figcaption>
 </figure>

 ### Step 6: Repeated Testing